benjaminemanuel13/Smile.Local.Ollama/README.md

 **Update**

-Ollama now working but not with Documents yet, only streaming chat supported just now.
+Ollama is now working with Documents, but only implemented with the CLI project. (see Smile.Local.Ollama.CLI)

-(see Smile.Local.Ollama.Console)
+**CLI Commands**

-**Another Update**
+Add path to smile.exe where yours is: eg. C:\Users\<user>\source\repos\Smile.Local.Ollama\Smile.Local.Ollama.CLI\bin\Debug\net8.0\smile.exe

-Have added document upload function and Ollama chat AskDocuments is also written, not tested yet.
+Commands:
-(may need to normalise the embeddings - not sure yet)
+smile upload "Path to file to upload" smile ask "Your question" smile ask-documents "Your question"